A new NITC report examines factors that predict whether a driver will comply with Oregon laws aimed at keeping pedestrians safe.

 When the project began in 2012, only one permanent count site existed in Washington, and it only counted bicycles.
 Nordback’s team contacted state officials to advise that more counters would be helpful; the state listened and installed more counters.
 Now there are more than a dozen permanent bicycle and pedestrian counters scattered throughout Washington.

-Nordback’s team investigated a survey-based method, a sample-based method, and an aggregate demand...Read more
+Nordback’s team investigated a survey-based method, a sample-based method, and an aggregate demand model...Read more

 Members of the Portland State University student group STEP (Students in Transportation Engineering and Planning) met last Friday at Rogue Eastside Pub & Pilot Brewery for “TRB Aftershock.”